raisebook/valedictorian/README.md

 ### Validation.required([options])

-Validates true once a valud has been entered
+Validates true once a valid has been entered

 #### Options: